ros2/ros2_documentation/source/Tutorials/Demos/GPU-Buffer-Transport.rst

 round-trip handled transparently by the RMW.

-This demo exercises the full pipeline using the community-maintained CUDA and PyTorch backends, publishing ``sensor_msgs/msg/Image`` frames between two processes either over a zero-copy CUDA path or over the traditional CPU-serialised path, and comparing throughput at several resolutions.
+This demo exercises the full pipeline using the community-maintained CUDA backend and the ``torch_conversions`` helper library.
+It publishes ``tensor_msgs/msg/ExperimentalTensor`` frames between two processes either over a zero-copy CUDA path or over the traditional CPU-serialised path, and compares throughput at several resolutions.

 The underlying demo is maintained in `ros2/rosidl_buffer_backends_tutorials